guardian/engineering-performance-framework/management/senior-engineering-manager.md

        <ul>
         <li>Ensure costs remain within allocated budget</li>
         <li>Ensure cost-efficiency of existing and news projects</li>
-        <li>Evaluate costs of new projects providing recommendations for costs-efficiceny and trade-offs</li>
+        <li>Evaluate costs of new projects providing recommendations for costs-efficiency and trade-offs</li>
         <li>Accountable for operating costs of their Stream</li>
       </ul>
       </ul>